Is there anything I should or shouldn’t do before my appointment?

 - A small percent of patients have aggravated symptoms for a day or two and then feel better.
-Having more pain after your treatment is actually a very good sign–the treatment will be particularly effective.
+Having more pain after your treatment is actually a very good sign that the treatment will be particularly effective.

 - Do not initially notice any change or improvement and may require a series of treatments before noticing any change.

-Please note how long the relief lasts, and when your symptoms start up again.
-This pattern is useful for us to plan your visit frequency, as well as help you gauge your progress over time.
+Please note how long the relief lasts and when your symptoms start up again.
+This pattern is useful for us to plan your visit frequency, as well as to help you gauge your progress over time.

 What happens during an appointment?